caroline95-web2023/Co2-emission-for-global-product/README.md

 # Co2-emission-for-global-product
-This is a SQL database that analyse the Co2 emmison from production from heating, clothing to everyting we consume in everyday life.
-The database does not include arciculture such as food.
+This is an SQL database that analyses the Co2 emissions from production which includes concepts such as heating, transportation, and clothing.
+Basically covers everything we consume daily.
+The database does not include agriculture, such as food.
+Data is from Nature.
+Source: The Carbon Catalogue https://www.nature.com/articles/s41597-022-01178-9